Quantum Simulation of Random Unitaries from Clebsch-Gordan Transforms

 with the noise parameter given by $\eta(\delta) = {d^2 \over d^2-1} \delta$.
 This conversion can be extended to other tasks, such as unitary transposition~\cite{quintino2022deterministic} and unitary complex conjugation~\cite{miyazaki2019complex,ebler2023optimal} using the corresponding compressed oracles.
 The conversion to the white-noise error is beneficial in two ways.
 First, this conversion makes the algorithmic error independent of the input unitary channel $U$, and the worst-case error of the converted protocol is the same as the average-case error of the original protocol~\cite{quintino2022deterministic}.
 Secondly, the white-noise error can be treated more easily than the general error, e.g., the white-noise error can be mitigated in a cost-optimal way using the rescaling method~\cite{tsubouchi2023universal}, and the white-noise error on the quantum state can be efficiently purified by using multiple rounds of the swap test~\cite{childs2025streaming} or using the Schur sampling~\cite{li2024optimal}.

 {\it Conclusion.}--- This Letter presents an exact implementation of the Haar-random ensemble of any unitary representation of a compact group using the (dual) CG transforms.
 This construction provides an efficient simulation of the Haar-random unitary with arbitrary precision.
-Our construction applied to the permutation group implements the compressed permutation oracle, which will be helpful in the construction and the security proof of the pseudorandom permutation.
+For the permutation group, our construction gives an exact Fourier-basis compressed oracle, whose efficient implementation reduces to efficient $\mathfrak{S}_d$ Clebsch--Gordan transforms.
 Our construction can also be used to implement the twirling of the quantum supermap at the circuit level, which can be used to transform the algorithmic error into the white-noise error.

 Our work shows that an efficient simulation of the Haar-random ensemble is possible once the corresponding (dual) CG transforms are implemented efficiently.
 Moreover, our results highlight the quantum information theoretic importance of the CG transforms and motivates studying the CG transforms beyond the unitary group.
 We leave it as an open problem to provide efficient implementations of the CG transforms for several groups, such as the permutation group.